-There are quite a few new terms and names for you to get used to when you start your degree programme!
-Each individual subject you take at QMUL is called a ‘module’.
-Your degree result is calculated from the results of each of these modules over the course of your programme.
+There are quite a few new terms for you to get used to when you start your degree programme!
+View a list of these terms on the QM website.

 You will be contacted by our Academic Registry (the department who hold all our student records) regarding your ‘pre-enrolment’.
 This sets up all your basic information before you arrive to make the enrolment process smooth and easy, and is done on-line through the student record system called ‘MySIS’.

 You should get to know MySIS quickly as you will need it for a variety of tasks throughout your degree including selecting your modules and receiving your results.
 For queries, you should visit the Student Enquiry Centre's Information Page for info and who to contact.
-If you have a query about enrolment, please email email@example.com(link sends e-mail).
+If you have a query about enrolment, please email email@example.com.

 Once you have done this, the next stage will be for you to choose the modules that you will study with us in your First Year.
-You can view our Module Handbook.
-The password is qmhistory2017.
-Please note you can only choose Level 4 modules.
-In the description of each module you will also find a recommended Reading List, so you can get started on some research and preparation before you arrive.
+You can view our Module Directory.
+This page requires a password, which you should recive by email shortly.
+Please note you can only choose Level 4 modules in your first year.
+In the description of each module you will also find a module handbook, so you can get started on some preparation before you arrive.

 Once you have made your choices you will need to enter them on MySIS before you arrive.
-We will be in touch via email soon about this procedure.
+Out taught programmes team will be in touch soon, if they have not been already.

 How many modules will I choose?

 Module selection will be different depending on your degree programme.
-We will email you soon with details on how to make your choices.
+The email from our taught programmes team will include details on how to make your choices.
 Each module counts for credits towards your degree, and you take modules amounting to a total of 120 credits each year.
 A module that runs for one semester is worth 15 credits, while a module that runs for the full year is worth 30 credits.

 If you are a Joint Honours student you will take 60 credits of History modules rather than 120, and 60 credits in your other School.
-You will need to carefully check the information given by your other School or Department, and get in touch if you have any queries.
+You will need to carefully check the information given by your other School or Department, and get in touch with our Taught Programme Team should you have any queries.

 It is very important to make sure that your module load is balanced across the two semesters (60 credits in the Autumn and 60 credits in the Spring).